CharlieAgoge/DevSecOps-Projects/README.md

 SCA focuses on identifying and managing open-source components and third-party libraries used in the application.
 It helps in detecting known vulnerabilities in dependencies.

 #### Tools:
-- **OWASP Dependency-Check**: Scans project dependencies and identifies vulnerabilities based on the National Vulnerability Database (NVD) and other sources.
+- **Trivy**: Scans project dependencies and identifies vulnerabilities based on the National Vulnerability Database (NVD) and other sources.
-- **WhiteSource Bolt**: Integrates with CI/CD pipelines to scan open-source components and provides real-time alerts on security vulnerabilities.

 ### 3. Infrastructure as Code (IaC) Scanning
 IaC scanning ensures that the infrastructure configuration code adheres to security best practices and compliance standards.
 It helps in identifying misconfigurations and security loopholes in cloud infrastructure.

 #### Tools:
 - **Terraform Compliance**: Assesses Terraform scripts against security policies defined using BDD-style language to ensure compliance.
-- **Bridgecrew**: Provides automated IaC scanning to identify security misconfigurations across AWS, Azure, and GCP cloud environments.
+- **Trivyw**: Provides automated IaC scanning to identify security misconfigurations across AWS, Azure, and GCP cloud environments.

 ## Implementation
 1. **Integration with CI/CD Pipeline**: Incorporate SAST, SCA, and IaC scanning tools into the CI/CD pipeline to automate security testing.